contensis/contensis.github.io/docs-src/content-types/remove-fields-from-a-content-type.md

 With a content type open for editing:

 1. Locate the field in the content type that you want to remove.
 2. Press the **cross** on the field to remove it from the content type.
-A *Delete Field* confirmation screen will be displayed.
+A *Delete field* confirmation screen will be displayed.
 3. Press **Delete**, then **Save**, followed by **Publish** to confirm your changes.

 ## Field removal behaviour